boldradius/akka-exchange/README.md

 An ephemeral (i.e. reboots/crashes of all Trade Ticker nodes will lose the data) node of Trade Data.
 This is a Replicated Feed of completed trades/current prices.

 Utilizes [Akka's Data Distribution](http://doc.akka.io/docs/akka/2.4.0-RC1/scala/distributed-data.html) module for Replication, so that there's a "Primary" instance of the Trade Ticker actor, with additional nodes acting as "Secondaries" consuming data.
 If the Primary node crashes/is shut down, the Secondary node takes over with the replicated data.

+#### Trade Engine

+A Cluster Singleton which proxies the transactions for requested trades.
+Makes sure there's only ever one instance so that it can gate trades on a single item.

 #### Trading Users
 Sharded Database of active users and their portfolios.
 Sharded for resource balancing, and Persistent, so it is tolerant to crash/shutdown/actor migration.